Preview

 Russian Federation

-Tatiana A. Kyian, Candidate of Medicine, Senior Researcher, Scientific and Clinical Department of Cystic Fibrosis; Senior Researcher; Head of the Cystic Fibrosis Center
+Tatiana A. Kyian, Candidate of Medicine, Senior Researcher, Scientific and Clinical Department of Cystic Fibrosis, Research Centre for Medical Genetics; Head of the Cystic Fibrosis Center, Clinical Research Institute for Childhood Diseases, Moscow Region Ministry of Health

 A. G. Demchenko